ymolists/website/src/routes/customers/redwoodjs.md

 At Gitpod we also created [contribute.dev](https://contribute.dev/), an initiative to discover open source projects like Redwood’s that describe their dev environment as code using Gitpod.
 This way users know that they can focus on core contributions rather than sacrificing time on developer environment configurations.

-Redwood also integrated the “Open in Gitpod” button in their <code>[contributing.md](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#browser-based-development-setup)</code> and recorded a 3min Gitpod + RedwoodJS walkthrough [video](https://www.youtube.com/watch?v=_kMuTW3x--s) to help contributors understand the alternative to a tedious setup on their local machine.
+Redwood also integrated the “Open in Gitpod” button in their <code>[contributing.md](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#browser-based-development-setup)</code> and recorded a 3min Gitpod + RedwoodJS walk-through [video](https://www.youtube.com/watch?v=_kMuTW3x--s) to help contributors understand the alternative to a tedious setup on their local machine.

 <img src="/images/customers/redwoodjs/about-gitpod.png" alt="About Gitpod" class="rounded-t-2xl" />